marenwoodruff/m2/README.md

   * `git push origin master`
   * Create `pull request` updating master repository

-* To Updatee to Ionic 2 beta 8
+#### To Updatee to Ionic 2 beta 8
-    *   you can also look at this link: https://github.com/driftyco/ionic/blob/2.0/CHANGELOG.md#steps-to-upgrade-to-beta-8
+    *   you can also look at this link for breaking changes: https://github.com/driftyco/ionic/blob/2.0/CHANGELOG.md#steps-to-upgrade-to-beta-8
     *   change your package.json to reflect the changes- "ionic-angular": "^2.0.0-beta.8",
     *  `npm install -g ionic@2.0.0-beta.8` (Install Ionic 2 beta 8)
         * `ionic -v` (Check version of ionic installed)